 My girlfriend and her bike in Kødbyen, Copenhagen.
 Taken with the Yashica Mat 124g 80mm f3.5 with Kodak Portra 160 film.
 Notice that the photo is square because the negative is 6×6, why many Instagram photgraphers love these kind of cameras.
 Full size

 Getting your film developed are normally pretty easy.
 Most big cities have good professional film labs.
-Here in Copenhagen there is the lab “Laboratoriet i Nannasgade”, they have good quality service but they close early.
-Recommend to go to Photografica (Skindergade 41, Copenhagen), they will give your film to the same lab, that gives a an extra delay but you end up paying a bit less, and more flexable opening hours.
-65 danish kroner for developing film.
+Here in Copenhagen there is the lab “Laboratoriet i Nannasgade” that have good quality service but they close early.
+I recommend you to go to Photografica (Skindergade 41, Copenhagen), they will give your film to the same lab, that adds an extra delay but you end up paying a bit less (65 danish kroner for developing film).

 People always say that bigger sensors gather more ligth, therefore bigger sensors are better.
 The Angry Photographer always reject this and makes fun of people that claims it.
 When you use a medium format film camera you realize quick that it’snot true, they don’t gather more light.
 The same film in a 35mm camera gather the same light in a medium format camera.
 The difference for film is that bigger film gives you finer grain and details.
 For digitial it’s the same, bigger sensor gives producers option to make higher resoltion sensors, but with technology changing smaller sensors now also support higher resoltions.
 Bigger sensors are often better to handle noise, I think this is a decision the companies make by choice, not by pysical limitations.